AaronWatson2975/apollo-client-state-example/README.md

 # Apollo Client State Example

-This is the example code for the Medium article "Apollo Client State in Just a Few Lines of Code"
+This is the example code for the Medium article "Dead Simple Apollo Client State"

 ## Running